Duncan Rouleau: Career

 Rouleau has illustrated a variety of popular American comic books for Dark Horse Comics, DC Comics, Image Comics, Marvel Comics, and other publishers.
 He illustrated and co-wrote the 8-issue miniseries of The Metal Men in 2007 by DC Comics.
 Steven T. Seagle and Rouleau also created the Marvel Comics super-hero team Big Hero 6.

 In 2001, Rouleau co-founded Man of Action Entertainment, a creative think tank and production house, along with fellow partners and comic book creators Joe Casey, Joe Kelly, and Steven T. Seagle.
-MAN OF ACTION scripted four short films for an independent producer before being tapped to write the script for Activision's highly successful X-Men: Legends video game.
+Man of Action scripted four short films for an independent producer before being tapped to write the script for Activision's highly successful X-Men: Legends video game.
 Their third professional credit was the original animation series Ben 10 which they created and sold to Cartoon Network.
-The original series ran for 52 episodes and has so far spawned sequel series Ben 10: Alien Force, Ben 10: Ultimate Alien, two live action made-for TV-movies, and a live stage show.
+The original series ran for 52 episodes and has so far spawned sequel series Ben 10: Alien Force, Ben 10: Ultimate Alien, Ben 10: Omniverse, two live action made-for TV-movies, and a live stage show.
 Their second original creation for Cartoon Network, Generator Rex, has aired over forty episodes to date, launched a merchandise line, and crossed over with Ben 10 in 2011.
 Rouleau serves as the co-executive producer on Ultimate Spider-Man on Disney XD, which premiered in April 2012.
 In 2013, Rouleau also serves as co-executive producer on Disney XD's Avengers Assemble).
 The 2014 Disney animated film Big Hero 6 is based on the Marvel Comics team co-created by Rouleau.

 In 2006, Rouleau released his first original graphic novel, The Nightmarist, published by Active Images.

 In 2016, Rouleau served as the creator of the Ben 10 reboot.

-He is currently one of the writers on the upcoming 2022 Netflix 3D animated series Sonic Prime.
+He is one of the writers on the 2022 Netflix 3D animated series Sonic Prime.